guardianproject/cacheword/README.md

 Broadly speaking this library assists developers with two related problems:

 1. Secrets Management: how the secret key material for your app is generated, stored, and accessed
-2. Passphrase caching: store the passphrase in memory to avoid constantly prompting the user
+2. Passphrase Caching: store the passphrase in memory to avoid constantly prompting the user

-### Passphrase Caching
+CacheWord manages key derivation, verification, persistence, passphrase resetting, and caching secret key material in memory.

 *Features:*

+* Strong key derivation (PBKDF2)
+* Secure secret storage (AES-256 GCM)
-* Persistent notification: informs the user the app data is unlocked.
+* Persistent notification: informs the user the app data is unlocked
-* Configurable timeout: after a specified time of inactivity your app locks itself
+* Configurable timeout: after a specified time of inactivity the app locks itself
 * Manual clearing: the user can forcibly lock the application
-* Uses Android's Keystore on 4.x if available
+* Uses Android's Keystore on 4.x if available - *Not Yet Implemented*

 #### Why?